Thomas Flatt

 Biography

-Thomas Flatt is Full Professor of Evolutionary Biology and Head of the Department of Biology at the University of Fribourg.
-Thomas' research interests are the genomic basis of adaptation, the evolution life histories and aging, and population genetics.
-Thomas received his M.Sc. from the University of Basel in 1999 (supervisor: Prof. Stephen Stearns), for work done at the University of Sydney with Prof. Richard Shine, and his Ph.D. from Fribourg in 2004 (supervisor: Prof. Tadeusz Kawecki).
-Between 2004 and 2008, he was a postdoctoral researcher at Brown University with Prof. Marc Tatar and a visiting postdoc with Prof. Neal Silverman at UMass Medical School, funded by the Swiss National Science Foundation (SNSF) and the Roche Research Foundation.
-Prior to taking up his position in Fribourg in 2017, he was a SNSF Professor in the Department of Ecology and Evolution at Lausanne (2012-17), a Fellow at the Wissenschaftskolleg Berlin (2012), a faculty member of the Vienna Graduate School of Population Genetics and a tenured group leader at the Institute of Population Genetics in Vienna (2009-12).
+Thomas Flatt is Professor of Evolutionary Biology in the Department of Biology at the University of Fribourg.
+His research interests are the genetic and genomic basis of adaptation, population genetics, and the evolution of life histories and aging, with a focus on the mechanisms underlying trade-offs between fitness components.
+Most recently, his work has focused on the role of chromosomal inversion polymorphisms in adaptation.
+Thomas received his M.Sc. from the University of Basel in 1999 (supervised by S.C.
+Stearns), for work done at the University of Sydney with R. Shine, and his Ph.D. from Fribourg in 2004 (supervised by T. J. Kawecki).
+Between 2004 and 2008, he was a postdoctoral fellow at Brown University with M. Tatar and a visiting postdoc with N. Silverman at UMass Medical School, funded by fellowships from the Swiss National Science Foundation (SNSF) and Roche Research Foundation.
+Prior to taking up his position in Fribourg in 2017, he was a SNSF Professor in the Department of Ecology & Evolution at Lausanne (2012-17), a Fellow at the Wissenschaftskolleg Berlin (2012), a faculty member of the Vienna Graduate School of Population Genetics and a tenured group leader at the Institute of Population Genetics in Vienna (2009-12).
 Between 2018 and 2021 he held a DFG Mercator Fellowship and Visiting Professorship at the University of Münster.
-He has been serving on numerous editorial, advisory and reviewing panels and, with Josefa Gonzalez (Barcelona), co-leads an international consortium of researchers, the European Drosophila Population Genomics Consortium (DrosEU).
-He also serves as member of the National Research Council, the scientific body of the Swiss National Science Foundation (SNSF).
+Together with Josefa Gonzalez (Barcelona) he co-leads the European Drosophila Population Genomics Consortium (DrosEU).
+He currently serves as a member of the editorial board of the Proceedings of the Royal Society B and as an elected member of the National Research Council of the Swiss National Science Foundation.